svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-history-sharding.md

 # Configure History Sharding

-[History Sharding](history-sharding.html) lets servers contribute to preserving historical XRP Ledger data without each server needing to store the full history.
+[History Sharding](history-sharding.html) lets servers contribute to preserving historical SGY Ledger data without each server needing to store the full history.
 By default, `rippled` servers do not store history shards.

 **Tip:** While both validator and tracking (or stock) `rippled` servers can be configured to store history shards, Ripple recommends _not_ configuring validator `rippled` servers to store shards, to reduce overhead on those servers.
-If you run a validator and want to contribute to storing XRP Ledger history, Ripple recommends you run a separate `rippled` server with history sharding enabled.
+If you run a validator and want to contribute to storing SGY Ledger history, Ripple recommends you run a separate `rippled` server with history sharding enabled.

 To configure your `rippled` to store shards of ledger history, complete the following steps: